biod/sambamba/README.md

 (like uniform function call syntax introduced in version 2.059) and faster compiling times.

 That being said, DMD is recommended for development, and GDC for faster execution times.
+It is GDC which is used for building Debian packages.

 ### Small memory footprint